 County or state boundaries, watershed boundaries, and geographic (river or canal corridor, for examples) are some ways to define your boundaries.
-However, most historic events do not fall within existing municipal or state lines.
-Ideally, your nationally important story, themes, resource inventory, and opportunities for conservation, recreation, and education should determine which places to include in your National Heritage Area boundary.

-Remember that the feasibility study process provides an opportunity to bring communities together across jurisdictions and connect them based upon a shared heritage, resources, and opportunities.
-It is useful to question why a jurisdiction might want or not want to be included and to pursue their participation if inclusion would help to tell your nationally important story and associated themes.
-The most appropriate boundaries confirm and illustrate your national importance, themes, and resources.
+Most historic events do not fall within existing municipal or state lines.
+Ideally, your themes should determine which towns, cities, counties to include in your National Heritage Area.
+Remember that the feasibility study process provides an opportunity to bring communities together across jurisdictions and connect them based upon a shared heritage, history, and sense of place.
+It is useful to question why a jurisdiction might want or not want to be included and to pursue their participation if inclusion would help to tell your stories.
+The most appropriate boundaries confirm and illustrate your themes, whether they are geographically or historically based.